Generalized Green functions and unipotent classes for finite reductive groups, III: Generalized Green functions

 \para{1.6.} $u^{\bullet} \in C^F$ in the theorem is called a split element, and the $G^F$-conjugacy class containing $u^{\bullet}$ is called the split class in $C^F$.
-Note that the split class is compatible with the isogeny.
-(In the case where $G$ is an adjoint group, the split class is uniquely determined for a given $C^F$, but in general, they are not unique.)
+Note that the split class is independent from the choice of $(L, C_0, \SE_0)$.
+Also note that the split class is compatible with the isogeny.
+(In the case where $G$ is an adjoint group, the split class is uniquely determined for a given $C^F$.
+In general they are not unique, for example, see 3.2 in the case of spin groups, and 4.7 for special linear groups.)

 The proof of the theorem is reduced to the case where $G$ is simply-connected, and simple.
 The existence of split elements (and the existence of $\wt\r$ for the non-split case) was proved in [S3, I] for the case where $(G, F)$ is $SL_n$ of split type for any $p > 0$, or $SL_n$ of non-split type for sufficiently large $p$.
 In [S3, II], it was proved for $G = Sp_N$ or $SO_N$ for any $p > 0$.
 Thus it remains to verify it for the case where $G$ is the spin group $\Spin_N$, or $SL_n$ of non-split type for arbitrary $p$.
 In this paper, we discuss these two cases.